Functional Renormalization Group Approach for Signal Detection: Introduction

-The last modern important application of the RG probably concerns artificial intelligence (AI).
-Indeed, just in the past decade the number of publications linking RG, data analysis and machine learning has significantly increased\footnote{The given list is far from exhaustive.} \cite{Li_2018,De_Mello_Koch_2020,Koch_Janusz_2018,mehta2014exact,Bradde_2017,koch2020unsupervised,Koch_2020,Halverson_2021,grosvenor2021edge,lahoche2021functional,erbin2021nonperturbative}, regardless whether it is used for a simple analogy (for instance to interpret the behaviour of neural networks) or as a basis for a new approach.
-It is not surprising that RG and AI techniques have non-vanishing intersections: all techniques of modern data analysis aim to extract relevant (i.e. exploitable) regularities of correlated datasets of very large dimensions such as RG do.
-Note that RG provides not only a dimensional reduction but also a non-trivial clustering through the existence of different universality classes.
-Even only for this perspective, it is justified to search for links between the methods of the RG in physics and those of AI.
+The latest significant application of the RG likely pertains to artificial intelligence (AI).
+Indeed, over the past decade, the number of publications linking RG, data analysis, and machine learning has significantly increased.\footnote{The given list is far from exhaustive.} \cite{Li_2018,De_Mello_Koch_2020,Koch_Janusz_2018,mehta2014exact,Bradde_2017,koch2020unsupervised,Koch_2020,Halverson_2021,grosvenor2021edge,lahoche2021functional,erbin2021nonperturbative}, Regardless of whether it is used for a simple analogy (for instance, to interpret the behavior of neural networks) or as a basis for a new approach, it is not surprising that RG and AI techniques have non-vanishing intersections.
+All modern data analysis techniques aim to extract relevant (i.e., exploitable) regularities from correlated datasets of very large dimensions, similar to what RG accomplishes.
+It is important to note that RG not only provides dimensional reduction but also offers non-trivial clustering through the existence of different universality classes.
+For this reason alone, it is justified to explore the links between the methods of RG in physics and those used in AI.

-In this regard, an interesting relation between these two techniques has been established with many machine learning tools, especially with principal component analysis (PCA).
-PCA is one of the most popular methods to suppress redundancy and denoising in a raw dataset.
-There are many incarnations of the general PCA strategy, which has been extensively used since more than one hundred years in various scientific domains \cite{general1}, in particular: condensed matter physics \cite{field}, high- energy physics \cite{high1,high2,high3}, quantitative finance \cite{finance1,finance2}, biology and neuroscience \cite{biology,neuroscience}, chemistry \cite{chem, finotello2021hyperpca}, geology \cite{geo}, computer vision \cite{computervision}, random matrix theory \cite{seddik2019kernel}, machine and deep learning \cite{deep, seddik2020lightweight}\footnote{The range of applications is at least as numerous as the one of the RG.}.
-Basically, PCA works as a linear projection along the vector space spanned by eigenvectors corresponding to the larger eigenvalues of the covariance matrix.
-Standard PCA however works efficiently for datasets whose covariance matrix’s spectrum exhibits a few numbers isolated spikes out of a bulk made of delocalized eigenvectors.
-In that way, a very small number of modes captures the most relevant features of the covariance.
+In this context, an interesting relationship between these two techniques has been established, particularly with many machine learning tools, especially principal component analysis (PCA).
+PCA is one of the most popular methods for suppressing redundancy and denoising in raw datasets.
+There are various incarnations of the general PCA strategy, which has been extensively used for over a hundred years in various scientific fields, including condensed matter physics, high-energy physics, quantitative finance, biology and neuroscience, chemistry, geology, computer vision, random matrix theory, and machine and deep learning.
+The range of applications is at least as broad as that of RG.